django-import-export/django-import-export/docs/faq.rst

 export.

 This does not work during import because the reference may not be enough to identify the correct relation instance.
 :class:`~import_export.widgets.ForeignKeyWidget` should be used during import.
-See also the documentation explaining :ref:`advanced_usage:Foreign Key relations`.
+See the documentation explaining :ref:`advanced_usage:Foreign Key relations`.

 How to customize export data